agarcia169/4306-Donaldson-Project/wikiPageCollaborationDocs/iteration3.md

      We will pull down Tweets from the specified companies, store them in a database.
 We will then use VADER analysis to rate the Tweets according to the scores previously requested by Donaldson Company (Positive/Neutral/Negative/Compound) and store those values alongside the Tweets in question.

-     In addition to this tone analysis, we will also attempt to flag any tweet that may potentially be about a particular alternative powertrain, for any analysis that might be done on it.
+     In addition to this tone analysis, we will also attempt to flag any tweet that may potentially be about a particular alternative power-train, for any analysis that might be done on it.

-     In addition to this, we will attempt to build methods of extracting potentially useful information from the Tweets gathered, such as frequency mentioning various powertrains, how frequently those mentions occur in the context of how frequently the company tweets overall, whether the frequency is changing, etc.
+     In addition to this, we will attempt to build methods of extracting potentially useful information from the Tweets gathered, such as frequency mentioning various power-trains, how frequently those mentions occur in the context of how frequently the company tweets overall, whether the frequency is changing, etc.

    - Functional requirements

      - Retrieve Tweets from Twitter.
      - Save Tweets to SQL database.
      - Save VADER analysis of Tweets to database.
-     - Identify mentions of alternative powertrains in Tweets and mark Tweets as such in database
+     - Identify mentions of alternative power-trains in Tweets and mark Tweets as such in database
      - (New) Also grab Retweets by the company and see if there is anything to be analyzed about them.
      - (New) Also grab Replies by company, see if there is anything to be analyzed about them.
      - Output CSV of requested data